dipanbhusal/Django-blog/README.md

 A blog made with Django, bootstrap.
+It have functionalities like readtime count, post comment, reply to comment,REST API support.
 More improvements are yet to come.
 Install virtual environment

     $ sudo apt install python-virtualenv